 If you’re an e-bike owner, then the chances are that some days you get tempted to take your bike out for a ride even in winter when it’s cold out.
 But with the weather so frigid, it can make preparation a bit tricky.
 By knowing and following a few tips, you can make sure your e-bike is well prepared for winter.

 How to prepare your electric bicycle for winter?
-When preparing your e-bike for winter take good care of the battery, clean the e-bike and protect from rust, use winter tires and avoid going through slush, while riding.
+When preparing your e-bike for winter take good care of the battery, clean the e-bike and protect it from rust, use winter tires and avoid going through slush, while riding.
 Do not store or charge the battery on the cold and store it not at full charge.

-Winter season brings about low temperatures and longer nights, but even with that, an electric bicycle can still be a reliable means of transportation.
+The winter season brings about low temperatures and longer nights, but even with that, an electric bicycle can still be a reliable means of transportation.
 Since more people are switching to cars, it means traffic congestion is only going to get worse.
 With your e-bike, you would be able to get to your destination faster than those driving their cars.

 Riding an e-bike is also great exercise, and the sense of achievement you will feel if you can ride in winter is downright exhilarating.
 Wintertime will test not only your e-bike but your motivation for e-cycling too.
 Essentially, if you do it right, you will be able to enjoy a bike ride from winter all the way through to spring.